 Kay: Some people sleep.
 You know, I know there was a period in our marriage, really, for the first 15 years, Milan cleaned when he was stressed.
 And I had no idea that he was cleaning because he was anxious inside.

-John: That’s Kay Yerkovich describing some of the common and unique ways that tension can manifest itself within the relationship you have with your spouse.
-Kay and her husband Milan are ack with us today on Focus on the Family, and your host is Focus president and author Jim Daly.
+John Fuller: That’s Kay Yerkovich describing some of the common and unique ways that tension can manifest itself within the relationship you have with your spouse.
+Kay and her husband Milan are back with us today on Focus on the Family, and your host is Focus president and author Jim Daly.
 I’m John Fuller.

 Jim: John, we had a great conversation last time with Milan and Kay talking about stress in marriage.
 And if you’ve had no stress in marriage, please write us a letter.
 Contact us.

-Jim: Because I think we all – even the Yerkoviches, especially in the early part of their marriage; the first 15 years was very stressful.
-And, uh, but they looked and studied the word to find ways to resolve this, and I am so grateful for those many years of pain that they had to go through, so that they can help us today better understand what we’re feeling.
-And they’ve lived it, and that’s what makes their testimony so powerful and what they have learned.
+Jim: Because I think we all – even the Yerkoviches, especially in the early part of their marriage, the first 15 years was very stressful.
+And, uh, but they looked and studied the word to find ways to resolve this.
+And I am so grateful for those many years of pain that they had to go through, so that they can help us today better understand what we’re feeling.
+And they’ve lived it, and that’s what makes their testimony so powerful in what they have learned.